-She’s lobbying Congress furiously for help in Ukraine, until her pregnancy stops her
+Perspective | She’s lobbying Congress furiously for help in Ukraine, until her pregnancy stops her

 Her husband works for a Texas company, and she was visiting him in Austin when the war began.
 She’s now too close to her delivery date to fly back home and into a war zone, so they are preparing to deliver their child here, even if they’re not ready.

 “We don’t have a name yet,” she said.
-“I warned my husband that if we can’t agree on a name, I’m going to name her javelin.”
+“I warned my husband that if we can’t agree on a name, I’m going to name her Javelin.”

 She will keep meeting with U.S. officials until she can’t.

 “Every time I have a cramp or an ache, I remind myself,” Ustinova said.
 “I think, ’Sasha, you are in a much better position than any woman in Ukraine right now.
-Keep going.”
+Keep going'.”